rules-proto-grpc/rules_proto_grpc/README.md

         protos = attr.label_list(
             mandatory = False,  # TODO: set to true in 4.0.0 when deps removed below providers = [ProtoInfo],
-            doc = "List of labels that provide a ProtoInfo (such as rules_proto proto_library)", ),
+            doc = "List of labels that provide the ProtoInfo provider (such as proto_library from rules_proto)", ),
         deps = attr.label_list(
             mandatory = False,